Tonyfu09/2023-24_OSWE_Note/README.md

 - Search that if the application accept to receive the XML parsing in some of field.
 - Enumerate the directory
 - Read the sensitive file
+- Write the file in the target library

 Detailed Sample and explaination [w3s XML DTD](https://www.w3schools.com/xml/xml_dtd.asp)